MSCraftWiki/mscraft.org/wiki/servertweaks.md

+# Server Tweaks

-# As supplied by the "Fabrication" mod:
+## As supplied by the "Fabrication" mod:
 Not everything here will work as intended in case they require a client-side dependency we aren't aware of.
 This list should be limited only to things that will work on a 100% vanilla client but they haven't all been tested.

 * You can push furnace minecarts by right-clicking them without a fuel (Previously a vanilla feature that was then removed)